visit/galaxy-docs/_includes/basket.md

 Parameter | Description
 --------- | -----------
-basketId | The Id of the basket. searchId | The search Id returned by the <a href="#availability---no-placement-accommodation">Accommodation</a> Availability Response
-BookKey | The key of the booking item to add to the basket, found in <a href="#availability---no-placement-accommodation">Availability Response</a>
+basketId | The Id of the basket. searchId | The search Id returned by the <a href="#availability---accommodation">Accommodation</a> Availability Response BookKey | The key of the booking item to add to the basket, found in <a href="#availability---accommodation">Availability Response</a>
 Amount | The amount to book for this item